Occupations Associated with Asbestos and Mesothelioma Cancer

 Military

-Military personnel, especially those who served during World War II, Korea, and much of the Vietnam War, were also exposed to asbestos during their active duty stints.
+Military personnel, especially those who served during World War II, Korea, and much of the Vietnam War, were often exposed to asbestos during their active duty stints.

 Veterans over the age of 65 are in one of the largest demographic groups diagnosed with mesothelioma and other asbestos-related diseases.